What Does an Animator Do?

 If you’re just as comfortable with a computer as you are with a paintbrush or pen, then animation might be the perfect career for you.
 Animators are artists who use computers to create 2D or 3D animations for video games, motion pictures, television shows, social media, apps and more.

-The animation world is appealing for lots of reasons.
+Animation jobs are appealing for lots of reasons.
 You get to combine your artistic talent and computer skills, using animation software to blend art and technology.
 Also, many animators are self-employed – so if you prefer working at home to a more traditional work environment, then you’re in luck.

 In this post, we’ll answer some of the most common questions about becoming an animator, tell you about the wealth of animation projects that exist, fill you in on the average salary you can expect, and give you pointers on developing your animator career.